 - If the assets of the trust generate income, file an income tax return for the trust.

 As you prepare to file tax returns and pay taxes that are owed, it is important to properly value the assets that are part of the estate.
 These decisions require an understanding of complex federal and state estate and tax laws and regulations.
 In addition, you must pay careful attention to the terms of the trust.
 The trust instrument may dictate which assets should be used to pay any tax liabilities.

-Our free guide, Understanding the Revocable Living Trust - In Language that Anyone Can Understand in 8 Minutes, offers additional information about living trusts as you begin the process of implementing a plan.
+tax responsibilities of a California trustee.
+View here for more information from an Anaheim trust attorney.
+Our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes, offers additional information about living trusts as you begin the process of implementing a plan.
 As you begin the trust administration process, an Anaheim trust attorney at the Law Office of James F. Roberts & Associates, APC, can help guide you every step of the way.
 Call our office today at (714) 459-5481 for a consultation.